microsoft/Product-Recommendations/doc/architecture.md

  and [Model Registry](#model-registry) to keep record, train and get recommendation from models.

  ## Caching
-In memory caching is used to improve get recommendation API performance.
+In-memory caching is used to improve get recommendation API performance.

 There are two levels of caching:
 At the top level, the [Model Provider](#model-provider) caches **Recommender** objects.